fabrizio-costabile/Backpropagation/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Download the source code and run the **SinusoidPredictionTest.java** JUnit test.
+Download the source code & run the **SinusoidPredictionTest.java** JUnit test.
-The unit test will validate the implementation of the algorithm.
+The unit test will validate the algorithm's implementation.
 <br>
 <br>
 Example of usage: